FND/tiddlywiki-svn-mirror/contributors/JonRobson/plugins/WorldMaps/README.txt

-Here lie lots of demos using the EasyThingsLibary that is used within GeoTiddlyWiki showing that it can be used outside the TiddlyWiki environment.
+Here lie lots of demos using the VismoThingsLibary that is used within GeoTiddlyWiki showing that it can be used outside the TiddlyWiki environment.

 canvasMaps3D.js is the file you need to add Geo functionality.
 To generate the latest version please run the script generate_canvasmaps